WaterlooBlockchain/luma-scraper/README.md

 # 🎟️ luma-scraper

-A CLI tool to log into your [Luma](https://lu.ma) account, fetch your event guest lists, and extract attendee email addresses into a CSV.
+A CLI tool to log into your [Luma](https://lu.ma) account, fetch all your event guest lists, and extract attendee email addresses into a CSV.

 Useful for organizers who want a quick export of attendee data from multiple events.